cw: violence, blades, persecution, body control, body horror

 Leave this Choker, she thinks, just by choosing and finding my natural mind-fit.

 The Ghouls are moving to a door.
 Light shines around it, like a halo.
 Something beyond it is trying to break past.
-If it has a chance to, she thinks, dim and far, it'll make itself bright to her.
+If it has a chance to, she thinks, dim and far, it'll make itself bright to me.
 Before it lets her think about how she feels about it.

 It will blind her with light before she knows if she even wants to see.